Baidu, Alibaba and Tencent (BAT)

 The exception is where your business is the large wholesaler or manufacture of the foreign product.
 Additional margin is available as many different products in the Chinese e-Malls are sourced from international retail shops.

-We are now seeing a change in China.
-More businesses in the consumer market are to operate outside e-Malls through the Weixin platform (Tencent owned) Weixin platform enables a business to create their own store / APP.
-There are now many independent on-line store in the Weixin platform Weixen platform in part of the WeChat social media platform.
+In China, more businesses in the consumer market are to operate outside e-Malls through the Weixin Mini Apps (Tencent owned).
+Weixin Mini Apps platform enables companies to create their online store / APP.
+There are now many independent on-line stores in the Weixin platform.
+Weixin platform is fully integrated into WeChat social media platform.